Luke0094/SaveSync-Your-saves-everywhere/README.md

 | `fonts-noto-color-emoji` | every emoji in the interface — folder, disk, bin, refresh — is an empty box |
 | `fonts-noto-cjk` | Japanese, Chinese and Korean titles and paths are empty boxes |
 | `xdg-utils` | every "open folder" button does nothing (SaveSync falls back to `gio`, `kde-open` or `exo-open` when one of those is present) |

-**Wayland.** SaveSync asks for `xcb` when a Wayland session also offers an X display, because Wayland allows neither of the two things the overlay is built on: a client cannot position its own window, and it cannot grab a global shortcut.

-XWayland gives both of them back, and the overlay needs help with only one.
-A compositor's X window manager does not honour a client's placement either — measured on WSLg, the overlay was mapped, viewable, correctly sized and parked at `-32768,-32768`, which is why nothing on it could be hovered, clicked or closed — so on a Wayland session the overlay is created override-redirect, taking that window manager out of the loop.
-It gives up nothing by it: the panel is frameless, always on top, driven with the mouse and asks for no keyboard focus.
-On a plain X11 desktop the window manager places it correctly and it stays managed, which is the better neighbour.

-The hotkey needs nothing: the grab is taken on the X server, and every key that reaches an X client passes through it.
-What it cannot see is a key addressed to a **Wayland** client — so on a desktop where SaveSync is the X application among Wayland ones, the shortcut works while an X window has the keyboard and not otherwise.

-`QT_QPA_PLATFORM=wayland` overrides the platform choice and gives up both: the overlay is then placed by the compositor and the hotkey never fires.
-Same on a Wayland session with no XWayland at all.
-The log says which of the two SaveSync ended up with, at startup.

 ### Dependencies